KevinYWang/visualization-in-tableau/README.md

-visualization-in-tableau
+Visualization in Tableau

-Tableau is an awesome tool for showing customer insights of data.
+Tableau is an awesome tool for showing insights of data.
 I enjoy developing an easy-to-understand  dashboard for end users with it.